partials-dev/partials-co/README.md

 ## Overview
-Our website is built on Google's [Web Starter Kit](https://developers.google.com/web/starter-kit), a framework for writing great web apps.
+Our website is built on Google's [Web Starter Kit](https://developers.google.com/web/starter-kit), a framework for writing fast, modern web apps.

 ## Quickstart